Sen. Tim Kaine's son arrested during anti-Trump protest

-Virginia Senator Tim Kaine's son, Linwood Michael Kaine, was arrested during a "March 4 Trump" rally in Minnesota on suspicion of felony second-degree riot, according to a Ramsey County Sheriff's Office arrest log.
+Virginia Senator Tim Kaine's son, Linwood Michael Kaine, was arrested during a "March 4 Trump" rally in Minnesota on suspicion of felony second-degree riot, according to a Ramsey County Sheriff's Department arrest log.

 Linwood Kaine, 24, who also goes by "Woody," was among five people taken into custody in St. Paul, Minnesota, on Saturday.